royqh1979/PyEasyGraphics/docs/tutorials/09_transforms.rst

 **Note:** set_origin() is an alias of translate()

-  **Note**: Because rotation and skew are both respective to the origin, so we want rotate or skew around a point (x,y) other than the origin, we can:
+  **Note**: Because rotation and skew are both respective to the origin, so we want rotate or skew around a point (x,y) other than the origin, we should:

   1. translate the origin to the (x,y)
   2. do rotate/skew
-  3. do the drawing
+  3. translate the origin back
-  4. translate the origin back
+  4. do the drawing

 Rotation
 --------